adlio/schema/README.md

       }
     })

+The `.Apply()` function figures out which of the supplied Migrations have not yet been executed in the database (based on the ID), and executes the `Script` for each in **alphabetical order by ID**.
+This procedure means its OK to call `.Apply()` on the same Migrator with a different set of Migrations each time (which you might do if you want to avoid the ugliness of one giant migrations.go file with hundreds of lines of embedded SQL in it).

 The `NewMigrator()` function accepts option arguments to customize the dialect and the name of the migration tracking table.
 By default, the tracking table will be set to `schema.DefaultTableName` (`schema_migrations`).
 To change it